Bank-Builder/apt-man/README.md

 sudo make install
 ```

-This installs to `/usr/local/bin/` by default.
+This installs to `/usr/local/bin/` by default and includes:
+- The `apt-man` script
+- Man page
+- Info page
+- Bash completion

 To install to a different location:

 ```bash
 sudo make install PREFIX=/usr